Bitcoin Miners Resurrect Fossil Fuel Power Plant, Drawing Backlash From Environmentalists

 Miners access new bitcoins by solving complex math problems, a task that requires the use of energy-intensive computers.
 To supply the power needed, Greenidge Generation converted a former coal plant on the shore of Seneca Lake to a gas-fired plant in 2017.
 It started mining at the plant last year, generating 44 megawatts of electricity, largely to supply its operation, with the surplus sold to the grid.

 The high value of bitcoins is incentivizing such power use.
 As of Friday, a single bitcoin was worth more than $59,000.
 From July through September, Greenidge mined 729 bitcoins, AP reports.
-Demand for electricity among cryptocurrency miners has alarmed environmentalists, who are asking the state of New York not to renew Greenidge plant’s air quality permit.
+Demand for electricity among cryptocurrency miners has alarmed environmentalists, who are asking the state of New York not to renew the Greenidge plant’s air quality permit.

 “The current state of our climate demands action on cryptocurrency mining,” Liz Moran of Earthjustice told AP.
 “We are jeopardizing the state’s abilities to meet our climate goals.”